 In this introduction, the BETA version of the above constructs will be described and compared to other object-oriented languages.
-The example used in the following is a company with different kinds of employees, including salesmen and workers. employee is an abstract superpattern describing the common properties of all enoyees.
+The example used in the following is a company with different kinds of employees, including salesmen and workers. employee is an abstract superpattern describing the common properties of all employees.

-Pattern Employee
+3.1 Pattern Employee

 '''

 employee:

 (# name: @text;

-birthday: @date;
+birthdav: @date;

 dept: ^Department;

 totalHours: @integer;

 registerWork:

 (# noOfHours: @integer

 enter noOfHours

 do noOfHours + totalhours -> totalHours

 #);

 computeSalary: <

 (# salary: @integer

 do inner

 exit salary

 #);

 #);

 '''

-The elements of theemployee pattern have the following meaning:
+The elements of the employee pattern have the following meaning: